NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

    runtime conditions and thus can only be done in the context of the current runtime (or with a preconceived notion of what the runtime will look like).

-   - Order of contraction, depends on the :ref:`term_extent` of each mode.
+   - The order of contraction depends on the :ref:`term_extent` of each mode.
      Extents aren't known until runtime.
    - Factoring out on-the-fly tensors requires knowing they will actually be generated on-the-fly.